ZhenyiLin/python_classification/README.md

 ## Contents
 1. Logistic Regression
 2. Kmeans (tensorflow)
+3. SVM (linear + kernel)

 ## Logistic Regression
-* Build a classification model
+* Build a classification model using logistic regression
 * Estimates an applicant's probability of admission based the scores from 2 exams
 * Use sklearn logistic regression
     * Use F1-score